 Congress approved the union terminal site on the north side of Massachusetts Avenue, with D.H.
 Burnham & Co. as the building’s architects.
 Burnham and chief designer Peirce Anderson employed the elegant Beaux-Arts style and drew on Rome’s Baths of Diocletian and Triumph arches for the building’s inspiration.
 The glorious result helped set the tone for Washington’s monumental architecture for the next forty years.

 Union Station opened with the arrival of the Baltimore and Ohio Railroad’s Pittsburgh Express on October 27th.
-The rail station went into full service the following year.
+The first Pennsylvania Railroad Train arrived three weeks later on November 17.

 1917-1918 – World War I